gjeschke/MMMx/docs/source/ensemble_analysis.rst

 Remarks
     *   output is as a '.csv' file, with the residue numbers in the first and second column and the Coulomb interaction in the third column
     *   in addition, a figure is output with a `hot` colormap, where black is no interaction and white the maximum interaction
-    *   the interaction is scaled by the Boltzmann constant, so that it corresponds to the temeparture where it matches thermal energy
+    *   the interaction is scaled by the Boltzmann constant, so that it corresponds to the temperature where it matches thermal energy
     *   specify parameter `Tmax` if you want to compare different residue pairs for the same ensemble
     *   a salt bridge at 0.150 M ionic strength is in the range of 350-400 K